radiovisual/needle-string/readme.md

 ### needleString(haystack, needle)

-Returns the number of strings ('needles') in a 'haystack' of text.
+Returns the number of case-sensitive strings ('needles') in a string ('haystack') of text.

 #### haystack

 Type: `string`

-The string you want to search for needle strings.
+The string of text you want to search.

 #### needle

 Type: `string`

-The string you want to search.
+The string you want to count the occurrences of.

-## Credit

-This module contains code inspired by [this answer](http://stackoverflow.com/a/7924240/3960969) on Stack Overflow.
-I wanted a highly-performant string lookup, so after I saw [these benchmarks](http://jsperf.com/count-string-occurrence-in-string/25), I turned it into a node module.

 ## License